go-gitea/gitea/docs/content/doc/advanced/hacking-on-gitea.en-us.md

 ### Formatting, code analysis and spell check

-Our continous integration will reject PRs that are not properly formatted, fail code analysis or spell check.
+Our continuous integration will reject PRs that are not properly formatted, fail code analysis or spell check.

 You should format your code with `go fmt` using: